XBFL Rules

 - (8) Violations by any team with regard to FA rule #5 will have to return any player(s) acquired after their fifth transaction.
 Additional violations will lead to expulsion from the league.

-Match-ups: Each member of the XBFL will be able to reference their schedule either through this Website or the EA/2K Sports Website (depending which game is being used for league play).
-In addition to the member contact information provided to each member prior to each new season, XBFL members may choose to use the Xbox Live text or voice mail system.
-Scheduled match-ups must be played within a seven day time frame, which will be from Monday to Sunday.
-Monday will always kick-off each football week, and the following Sunday is the last day that match-ups may be played for that week.
+Match-ups: Each member of the XBFL will be able to reference their schedule either through the in-game menus or EA Sports’ website (under career connections).
+In addition to the player contact information provided to each member prior to each new season, XBFL members may choose to use the Xbox Live text or voice mail system.
+Scheduled match-ups must be played within a seven day time frame, which will be from Sunday 1pm EST to the following Sunday at 12:59pm EST. Sunday afternoons will always kick-off each football week, and the following Sunday morning is the last day that match-ups may be played for that week.
 This rule allows flexibility for two participants to work around each other's schedule so that they can reach a mutually acceptable time to sit down and compete.
 If by chance a game is not played between two individuals, both teams will not be awarded for playing (see attendance rules below) unless there is a verifiable and legit reason (e.g. the Xbox Live! server was down for an extended period of time, family emergency, etc.).
 Then it will be up to the Commissioner to intervene if applicable.

 It is the individual team owner's responsibility to contact their opponent each week to schedule the appropriate matchup.
 The XBFL and XBFL commissioner do NOT get involved in setting specific matchup times.